patshiu/IA-metadata-app/README.md

 serve -s build
 ```
 ---
 ## Using the App
-This app displays the metadata, reviews, and related items for any item in the internet archive.

 Items may also be accessed with this URL pattern:
 http://localhost:3000/{itemIdentifier}
 https://ia-metadata-viewer.onrender.com/{itemIdentifier}

-The dropdown contains sample items from each media type.
+The dropdown contains sample items from each [media type](https://archive.org/services/docs/api/metadata-schema/index.html#mediatype).
 ![dropdown screenshot goes here]

+Note that media embeds are only possible for `texts`, `movies`, `software`, and `image` media types.

 ---